How to compare unlimited SIM only plans

 Not every provider offers unlimited data.
 Notable brands that don't include Asda Mobile, BT Mobile, Plusnet Mobile, Sky Mobile and Tesco Mobile.
 Enough about who can't though, here are the providers that can.

-- EE – Operates on its own network and offers several 4G and 5G plans with unlimited data and flexible benefits (where you can mix and match your optional extras)
+- EE mobile – Operates on its own network and offers several 4G and 5G plans with unlimited data and flexible benefits (where you can mix and match your optional extras)

 - giffgaff – Offers 30-day SIMs which roll on each month, giving you the option to upgrade or downgrade your SIM plan any time you want.
 It calls these bundles 'Goodybags'.
 Giffgaff offers a Goodybag called 'Always On', which offers unlimited data